 Reading Time: 6 minutesIn my previous post, Tips for teaching the four skills in every young learner lesson, I looked at getting organised in terms of focusing on the four skills in each lesson.
-Then I suggest some practical ideas for practising the skills through classroom routines.
-In Part Two I suggest ideas for adding skills practice into simple add-on activities, board activities and activities with images.
+In Part Two, I suggest ideas for adding skills practice into simple add-on activities, board activities and activities with images.